 If you sell your house at auction, the sale is binding from the moment the hammer falls and you will sign and exchange contracts there and then.
 So there is no time for second thoughts or cold feet – if you think an agent is pressuring you, then step back and speak to your solicitor.

 Should I accept offers in advance of the auction?

-If you’ve decided to sell with an auctioneer and you’ve paid the necessary fees why would you then sell it before it even goes to auction?
+If you’ve decided to sell your house at auction and you’ve paid the necessary fees, why would you then sell it before it even goes to auction?

 There’s also the worry that the buyer knows something you don’t, so putting the property up for auction might give you a more realistic idea of what people are willing to pay.